SalesforceLabs/OrgCheck/docs/index4.queries.md

 #### Query on MetadataComponentDependency
 This query is run with composite using batch size=500.
-Each SOQL query can max maximum 100 ids.
+Each SOQL query can include a maximum of 100 IDs.
-Below is an example of such a composite query (version and ids in `url` will vary):
+Below is an example of such a composite query (version and IDs in `url` will vary):
 ```
 POST /tooling/composite
 [